Emails Have To Be Valuable

-It is typically only a small portion of your prospects and customers are prepared to purchase when they get one of email.
+It is typically only a small portion of your prospects and customers are prepared to purchase when they get one of your emails.
 If you limit your email content to promotions and offers, your emails will be immaterial to the bulk of subscribers; some examples of content that can add to the inherent value of your emails.

 Instructions and directions can also have your customers feel smarter about the purchases they make.
-Entertaining content can include humor, engaging If you use entertaining content, make sure it has a little to do with purchasing your goods & services otherwise your email subscribers won’t be as likely to recall your brand as a source of the content.
+Entertaining content can include humour, engaging If you use entertaining content, make sure it has a little to do with purchasing your goods & services otherwise your email subscribers won’t be as likely to recall your brand as a source of the content.

-Facts and researcher are a good idea when your audience needs more than an opinion to make a purchase decision.Coming up with valuable content can be handled in-house or through external sources such as copywriters and agencies.
+Facts and research are a good idea when your audience needs more than an opinion to make a purchase decision.Coming up with valuable content can be handled in-house or through external sources such as copywriters and agencies.

 If you decide to use content from other sources in your email always ask for written permission so you don’t violate any copyright laws.
 Assume all content is copyright protected and consult a licensed attorney if you aren’t sure if you have permission to use someone else’s content.